HeringtonPress/Systems/OneLastCoin/OLCClasses.md

 **B: Throw Rat**
 You can throw your rats as weapons.
 The rat becomes attached.

-Each attached rat does 1 point of damage per turn.
+Each attached rat does 1 point of damage per turn and gives a -1 to damage on attacks from the target.
 A rat can be pulled off and held with a +4 Save.
 A held rat can be crushed in your hand as a free action.

 **B: Rat Mapping**
 You can send your rats into a dungeon to map it.
 This takes 20 minutes per room explored, but is relatively low risk.
 Choose how many rats you want to send in, and remember that you are still limited by how many rats you can control at once.